2018 HEDS First Destination Survey

 The HEDS First Destination Survey asks graduating seniors and recent college graduates about their primary activities following graduation.
 Institutions can use the survey’s results to assess employment- and career-related outcomes for recent college graduates and to report to the National Association of Colleges and Employers (NACE).
-The survey may be given to graduating seniors and/or college graduates who complete their undergraduate degrees between July 1, 2016 and June 30, 2017.
+Graduating seniors and/or college graduates who complete their degrees between July 1, 2017 and June 30, 2018 can take the survey.

 You must register at least 3 weeks prior to the date on which you plan to begin administering the survey.